 What the Heck Is the Millennium Dumbbell?

 The Millennium Dumbbell is an extremely impractical dumbbell that was created as a strongman challenge.
-This is not a dumbbell like you’d find at your local gym, or one that really anyone in the world would use for day-to-day exercises.
+This is not a dumbbell like you’d find at your local gym, or one that really anyone in the world would use for day-to-day dumbbell only workouts.